 1:15 hours from Seattle, 67 miles

-These options are truly special connections with the natural world and especially make sense if your itinerary can expand to allow overnighting in this region.
+These options are exceptional connections with the natural world and make sense if your itinerary can expand to allow overnighting in this region.
 I’ve written several articles that can provide additional information for planning more involved play in the Salish Sea:

 - Deception Pass and Anacortes